practicingruby/practicing-ruby-paid/posts/v5/002-rocket-science-and-lod.md

 - show how the code nicely abstracts away temporal coupling
 - have readers do error handling as an exercise

+### GROUP PROJECT: Exploring our options for failure handling

 ### Reflections